 Horticulture is playing an increasingly vital role in conserving our environment and maintaining flora for future generations.

-The program is diverse and facilitates entry into a range of industry sectors including, landscape construction and design, local government, contract maintenance, consultancy services, botanic gardens and horticultural enterprises.
+Our program is diverse and facilitates entry into a range of industry sectors including landscape construction and design, local government, contract maintenance, consultancy services, botanic gardens and horticultural enterprises.

 Industry connections and resources

-The Certificate IV in Horticulture is delivered at the Fairfield campus’s modern horticulture departments, where you will have the benefit of training on extensive grounds and in purpose built horticulture workshops.
+The Certificate IV in Horticulture is delivered at our Fairfield campus in modern horticulture facilities.
+You will benefit from hands-on training in our lush and extensive grounds, and by participating in course excursions and industry events.

-The Nursery and Garden Industry Victoria (NGIV) is the peak industry body for the state’s horticultural industry.
+Nursery and Garden Industry Victoria NGIV is the peak industry body for the state’s horticultural industry.
 You will have an opportunity to work with the organisation through events such as the Melbourne International flower and Garden show.

 Various forms of assessment may be used, including demonstration of skills, tests and assignments, folios, oral activities, third party reports and practical work.
 At the commencement of each unit you will be given an outline of what is to be covered in that unit and how the unit will be assessed.